Jacob-Garland/hw-13-canidate_search/README.md

 1. Run `npm run start` and Ctrl+Click on the localhost link in your console.
 2. Alternatively, run `npm run dev`.

+You can also visist my deployed version at: [Render](https://gitdev-search.onrender.com)

 ## Credits

 - eDX for providing starter code and the course to learn to how to make this work.